chrisburkejr/claudiajs-express-serverless-node-mocha-test/README.md

-# Simple serverless example with Claudia JS
+# Simple Boiler Plate - Claudia JS

 Example Express server that can be deployed to AWS Lambda using Claudia.js.
 For an explanation of the code, and how to deploy, check out [this tutorial]